MaelAbgrall/HardwareforAI/README.md

 this is fun, because the price is the same.

-the recommandation is:
+the recommendation is:

 - if you're on a tight budget, forget about SSD and M2.
-Linux is suffisiently optimized to be faster than windows on HDD.
+Linux is sufficiently optimized to be faster than windows on HDD.

 - If you have a little bit more money you can buy a SSD, but it's around 3 times / 4 times more expensive than a HDD.
 Your training time will be faster however since you will load nearly instantly your dataset from storage.

 - M2.... hum I never used this.
 It's also more expansive than SSD, so I'm not very sure you need this at the moment.
 You can spend your money on better hardware instead.

-For boot / Root of your linux system, using a ssd is not mandatory, again, linux is faster than windows, if you tweak it you can reduce boot time significantly (one of my teachers actually achieved to boot in less than 2 seconds).
+For boot / Root of your Linux system, using a ssd is not mandatory, again, Linux is faster than windows, if you tweak it you can reduce boot time significantly (one of my teachers actually achieved to boot in less than 2 seconds).
-Expect however longer boot time if you are not using a linux headless (linux server).
+Expect however longer boot time if you are not using a Linux headless (Linux server).

-It is recommanded to use a separate drive for your os / boot and one or more for your data.
+It is recommended to use a separate drive for your os / boot and one or more for your data.
 Linux need 50 GB of storage if you put a lot of things.
 You can also go with 20 GB.

 ### Cooling the beast
 There is three main kind of cooling available.